 After plastic and reconstructive surgery joined operative breast surgery, the boundary between oncology stage and aesthetic stage reduced.
 Current breast cancer surgery balances carefully between oncology and aesthetic principles.

 It is possible to achieve a visually perfect aesthetic result after implant surgeries using paramedical treatments.
 Sometimes, after mastectomy operations, when the breast gland is removed due to a malignant tumour, a breast prosthetic implant is inserted and a non-aesthetic scar remains around the areola which can and should be masked following the areola or the surrounding tissues.
-If the breast areola is missing, it can be reconstructed using 3D drawing.
+If the breast areola is missing, it can be reconstructed using 3D drawing (from 70 EUR).

 Breast cancer combined treatment often includes radiation therapy.
 Its side effect could be partial alopecia (hair loss).
 In this case micro pigmentation is a great solution to this problem.